 Now that we found the bug and fixed it, the most important step is to create a test case for this bug.
 This is so if any code changes in the future we don’t introduce this regression back in.
 You can use your testing framework of your choosing.

 Debugging is an excellent skill to have.
-It serves mulitple purposes and can help find bugs or understand how some logic in code works.
-These are just some tips on how to effectively debug code.
+It serves multiple purposes and can help find bugs or understand how some logic in the code works.
+These are just some of the many tips on how to effectively debug code.